CSCC012023/final-project-s23-200-ok/doc/marking/sprint3-200-ok.md

   - 1 marks = At least 1 group member has not sent their update or is low-quality
   - 0 mark = At least 2 group members or more have not sent their updates or is low-quality

-  Your Mark: 10
+  Your Mark: 8.5 (more specific details)

-Daily Stand-ups Total Mark: 10 / 10
+Daily Stand-ups Total Mark: 8.5 / 10

 ---